 Full GAPS diet

-You’re almost there.
-Once you’ve added fresh fruit and tried some GAPS legal sweet foods and everything is going well, it will be time to move to the full GAPS diet.
+We’re almost there.
+Once I added fresh fruit and tried some GAPS legal sweet foods and everything was going well, I knew it would soon be time to move to the full GAPS diet.

 My next blog post in this series will walk you through exactly how to transition from the GAPS introduction diet on to the full GAPS diet.